-Interest rates, volatility, and spreads were affected by several factors during the year ended December 31, 2017.
-In the United States, overall economic conditions, monetary policy, financial regulation, heavy issuance of corporate debt, and the presidential transition continue to be influencing factors.
-Table 9 presents key interest rate data that illustrates the increases in interest rates during the year ended December 31, 2017, compared to the same periods in 2016.
+The level and volatility of interest rates and credit spreads were affected by several factors during the year ended December 31, 2018.
+In the United States, overall economic conditions, monetary policy, and financial regulation continue to be influencing factors.
+Figures 6 and 7 present the quarterly average and quarter-end rates for certain key interest rates.
+These figures illustrate interest rates trending higher.